ringcentral-tutorials/call-ringcentral-apis-native-python-demo/README.md

 Set `ENVIRONMENT=production` in the `.env` file to run in the production environment.

-Authenticate and call RingCentral APIs using the RingCentral Python SDK.
 ```
 $ python demo.py
 ```

 ### RingCentral Developer Portal
 To setup a free developer account, click [here](https://developer/ringcentral.com)

-## RingCentral Python SDK
-The SDK is available at https://github.com/ringcentral/ringcentral-python